sercrod/sercrod/docs/reference/expressions.md

 # Expressions

-_What you will find:_ normative rules for how Nablla evaluates expressions: where they can appear, what names are in scope, what side effects do, and what is guaranteed.
+_What you will find:_ normative rules for how Sercrod evaluates expressions: where they can appear, what names are in scope, what side effects do, and what is guaranteed.
 No tutorials or design commentary are included.

 ## Where expressions appear